FlavScents AInsights Entry for 2,4-Undecadienal (CAS: 13162-46-4)

 8. Practical Insights for Formulators

-2,4-Undecadienal is valued for its ability to impart freshness and authenticity, particularly in citrus and fatty profiles.
-It synergizes well with other aldehydes and citrus components.
-Formulators should be cautious of its potency, as overuse can lead to an overpowering effect.
-It is often under-utilized in savory applications, where it can enhance fatty and umami notes.
+2,4-Undecadienal is prized for its ability to impart authentic citrus and fatty notes, making it a versatile component in both flavor and fragrance formulations.
+It synergizes well with other aldehydes and citrus oils.
+Formulators should be cautious of its potency to avoid overpowering effects and consider its stability under various conditions.

 Citation hooks: FlavScents; industry practice